GreenteaOS/Greentea/Developer-Guide/Roadmap.md

 Also, the ecosystem defines it's own distribution rules.
 For example: while it *is* possible to run Vulkan API over virtually any (even 20 years old) operating system, no hardware or middleware (LunarG) distributors actually did it.
-Some features also, like native Wi-Fi or BLE support, were non-existent on old versions of NT.
+Some features also, like native Wi-Fi or BLE support, were non-existent on old versions.
 So we need to declare timings and dependencies for each feature.